srinir301/Amazon-Review-NLP/README.md

 2. I want to try using a larger dataset to predict to see if my model is accurate and I would try including other types of products to not only predict on but to look at which products get the worst and best reviews

-3. I would try to imporve the precision of the negative and neutral reviews by either using other models, different hyperparamters, or different preprocessing techniques
+3. I would try to improve the precision of the negative and neutral reviews by either using other models, different hyperparameters, or different preprocessing techniques